Five Biblical Principles for Tax Policy

 Importantly, Genesis 1:28 and 2:15 are commands given prior to the fall in Genesis 3.
 Yes, labor is part of the curse of the fall (cf. Genesis 3:17–19), but labor itself is fundamental to God’s design; it is difficulty in labor that is synonymous with the curse, not work itself.
 So important is this principle of labor that eating is viewed in the Bible as an impetus to motivate man to work!
 Note 1 Thessalonians 4:11–12; 2 Thessalonians 3:10; and Proverbs 16:26 in this regard:

-“And to make it your ambition to lead a quiet life and attend to your own business and work with your hands, just as we commanded you, so that you will behave properly toward outsiders and not be in any need.”
+And to make it your ambition to lead a quiet life and attend to your own business and work with your hands, just as we commanded you, so that you will behave properly toward outsiders and not be in any need.

-“For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either.”
+For even when we were with you, we used to give you this order: if anyone is not willing to work, then he is not to eat, either.

-“A worker’s appetite works for him, for his hunger urges him on.”
+A worker’s appetite works for him, for his hunger urges him on.

-Again, there is a direct relationship between man’s inherent proclivity toward personal productivity and the formation of good tax policy: Since governments can only collect taxes from those who have jobs, it is essential that those capable of working not receive any form of subsistence.
+Again, there is a direct relationship between man’s inherent proclivity toward personal productivity and the formation of good tax policy.
+Since governments can only collect taxes from those who have jobs, it is essential that those capable of working not receive any form of subsistence.
 No one should be able to take from the government’s treasury who can in some way give to the treasury!
 In my many visits to South Korea, for instance, I noticed that capable older people must sweep the streets to obtain income.
 Unearned handouts destroy a person’s sense of dignity.
-Accordingly:
+Accordingly,

+Scripture is clear here: not only are policies that lead to nonpersonal productivity bad policies for the financial health of the state, but they are also detrimental to the well-being of the person.
 In America, there are people on government subsistence programs such as food stamps and disability payments who are required to do little if anything in return for what they receive.
-Being ignored is this biblical principle: Having to not work for what one receives inevitably leads to other deleterious attitudes in the life of the citizen.
+Being ignored is this biblical principle: not having to work for what one receives inevitably leads to other deleterious attitudes in the life of the citizen.
 One should not be able to enjoy the benefits of a country without, in some way and at some level, having to labor and earn them.

 Every citizen should have to pay some income tax if for no other reason than to possess a sense of self dignity, belonging, and responsibility to and for the country.